cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This is because `AuthDecap(enc, skR, pkS)` produces the correct KEM shared secret only if the encapsulated value `enc` was produced by `AuthEncap(pkR, skS)`, where `skS` is the private key corresponding to `pkS`.
-In other words, at most two entities (precisely two in the case of DHKEM) could have produced this secret, so if the recipient is at most one, then the sender is the other with overwhelming probability.
+In other words, at most two entities (precisely two, in the case of DHKEM) could have produced this secret, so if the recipient is at most one, then the sender is the other with overwhelming probability.